Restaurant Visa Sponsorship Jobs in Ohio

 Which visa types are most common for restaurant roles in Ohio?

 The H-2B visa is the most common pathway for seasonal front-of-house and support staff in Ohio's restaurant industry, covering temporary non-agricultural roles.
 The H-1B applies narrowly to management or corporate culinary roles requiring a relevant bachelor's degree.
-Executive chefs and food and beverage directors at large hotel properties sometimes qualify under H-1B, while J-1 exchange visitor visas cover some culinary training placements at participating establishments.
+Executive chefs and food and beverage directors at large hotel properties sometimes qualify under H-1B, while J-1 visa exchange visitor visas cover some culinary training placements at participating establishments.

 Which cities in Ohio have the most restaurant visa sponsorship jobs?